safe-global/safe-docs/docs/sdks_03_safe_apps.md

 Gnosis runs its own IPFS node and will make sure to pin your Safe App to guarantee availability.

+#### 4) Help us decode your Safe App transactions

+We want to display interactions with Safe Apps as humand-readable as possible.
+To do this, we need the contract ABI of the contracts that your Safe App interacts with.
+Please provide us with the ABIs as JSON files, so we can implement transaction decoding for your Safe App interactions.

 ### Official launch and beyond

 After we have reviewed and integrated your Safe App, the app will first be available in the staging versions ([Rinkeby](http://safe-team-rinkeby.staging.gnosisdev.com/app/#/) / [Mainnet](http://safe-team-mainnet.staging.gnosisdev.com/app/#/)) of the Safe Multisig for you to do a final review.
 We would then approach you to coordinate the launch and a joint announcement.